vista-art/fragmentcolor/docs/guides/hello-triangle.md

 # Guide: Hello Triangle (first pixels)

 Let's draw our very first pixels.
 We'll render a fullscreen triangle into a tiny offscreen image.
-No window needed — perfect for tests and CI.
+No window needed, so this runs cleanly in tests and CI.

 What we'll build